 “You would find me doing justice to your recipes too,” he said relishing the food.

 “Let’s see what’s in store for you,” she said, managing a smile.

-‘If not Sauvé, he’s by no means naive,’ she reviewed her situation as she went to wash the plates.
-‘Above all else, he seems to love me genuinely.’
-The conviction that he loved her gave her some consolation.
-She instinctively knew that life wouldn’t be problematic with him, and the thought satisfied her.
+The conviction that he’s in love with her gave her some consolation.
+So, she instinctively knew that life wouldn’t be problematic with him, and the thought satisfied her.

-“Looks like you’re a voracious reader,” he said as she took the Digest again on her return.
+“Are you a voracious reader?” he said as she took the Digest again on her return.

 “I do read a little here and there,” she said without lifting her head.